This article is an overview of what you should be doing to ensure your website works well, and that you get all the bookings you need.

 In addition, when your property is listed on any big site such as Tripadvisor, Booking.com or Airbnb etc you will find that quite a few people who, if they like the look of your accommodation and think perhaps they may wish to book, will then "google" your accommodation name, with the idea of finding your website to book directly.
 There has been a few programmes in the UK aired recently about booking direct with owners to save money.
 Make sure that your website clearly states that "For Best Rates Book Direct" via the website.
 These direct bookings being commission-free, will quickly pay you back the cost of your website from the commission saved on these bookings.
 (Note - It really helps to have a distinctive property name (particularly when it comes to self-catering cottages; as you may find that you have 3 or 4 cottages all with the same name in the same area!)

 IN ESSENCE: If you are a new owner make getting online reviews a priority; and for established owners wishing to increase bookings, check how many reviews you have online, and if you don't have many, or have had a few negative reviews, then this could be the factor that is causing a reduction in your bookings.

 How do you ensure a good review?
 Unless you are really certain that your guest has had a great stay, you may be nervous asking them to add a review for you.
-This is one of the main reasons we created ReviewsPad; a reputation enhancement service that allows you to ask your guests to rate their stay, and then based on the rating, asks them to either leave a review (if they rated your 4 or 5 stars) or directs the guest to let you know what went wrong if they leave a 1, 2 or 3 star rating.
+Take a look at Repuso; a reputation enhancement service that allows you to ask your guests to rate their stay, and then based on the rating, asks them to either leave a review (if they rated your 4 or 5 stars) or directs the guest to let you know what went wrong if they leave a poor rating.
 This invaluable tool could be the fundamental tool you use to ensure you get great reviews online.
 Find out more here.

 Use Facebook & Social Media